Kemp up by 7 points in Ga. governor race against Abrams: survey

 Kemp enjoys a slightly larger percentage of party loyalty in Georgia, with 94 percent of Republicans backing him compared to 91 percent of Democrats for Abrams, according to the Fox poll.

-The survey was conducted Sept.
+The survey was conducted from Sept.
 22 to Sept.
 26 among 1,011 Georgia voters by groups Beacon Research and Shaw & Company.
-The margin of error is plus or minus three percentage points.
+The margin of error is plus or minus 3 percentage points.